by Matt Slick

 After about ten minutes when his tirade had subsided, Barney threw himself onto the couch and punched a cushion.
 Stupid FBI, he thought.
 They'll be sorry.
 When that building gets robbed, they'll come to me saying they should have believed me.
-Yeah, and wait until they find out I tried to tell them, and that Stone wouldn' believe me.
+Yeah, and wait until they find out I tried to tell them, but Stone would believe me.
 He'll get it then.

 Barney steamed a bit longer.
 He didn't know what to do so he flipped on the TV.
-He thought about calling the police, but figured he'd get the same humiliating response.
-So, he walked around his house amilessly for a while before going to the kitchen and staring into the fridge.
-Finally, after a meal and a couple hours had past, his initial excitement subsided, he went back out to the livingroom and sat down on the couch and let himself relax, before he drifted off to sleep.
+A couple hours later, after his initial excitement subsided, he drifted off to sleep.
 On the radio a little red light began to blink.

 Barney was startled awake.
-It was night.
-Did he hear something?
-Was that the sound of glass breaking?
+He thought he heard the tinkling of broken glass on a floor.
+It was night time.
 He sat up and listened.
 Over in the kitchen a dark shadow moved slowly, hunched low.
 Barney's heart instantly started pumping hard.
 Adrenaline flooded his system and in a moment he was on the floor, crawling.
 Barney noticed that the radio had a blinking light.
 They traced the signal, he thought.
 They're here to rub me out.
 He noticed the electric wall clock had stopped.
 "They cut the power," he whispered to himself as he began crawling out of the living room and into the garage.
-He stood up and moved quietly, but fast.
-He noticed the musty smell and could feel the dust in his sinuses.
+He stood up and moved quietly but fast.
+He noticed the musty smell and could feel the dusty in his sinuses.
 He was instantly aware of how his senses were heightened.

 I'll just slip out the garage door, he thought.
 But when he tried to lift it he noticed it was locked from the outside.
 He knew the spies meant business.
 He began to look for a weapon.